101 Cooking For Two

 Brine (optional)

-• Trim skinless boneless chicken breast of any trim-able fat.
+• Trim skinless, boneless chicken breast of any trimmable fat.
 Try to use chicken breasts of about the same size.
-And if you get some that are very plump, flatten them down a little with a meat mallet or bottom of a pan to about ¾ inch thick.
+And if you get some that are very plump, flatten them to about ¾ inch thick with a meat mallet or the bottom of a pan.

-• Clean and oil grill grates and preheat to a surface temperature of 450°-500° which is about medium-high on most grills.
-I recommend a surface thermometer to be able to control your grill well.
+• Clean and oil the grill grates, then preheat the surface to 450°F, which is approximately medium on most grills.
+I recommend using a surface thermometer to help you control your grill effectively.

-• Brush lightly with BBQ sauce of your choice.
+• Brush lightly with the BBQ sauce of your choice.

 • Place over direct heat.